GrinonBarrett/Taksidos/Core Rules/Character Creation/Species/Hrafine.md

 **Hrafine Knowledge**: You gain proficiency in the Lore skill and a skill of your choice.

 **Hrafine Form**: A hrafine cannot wear armor.
-It’s claws can be used to hold items, but it can only use items as though it had a single hand.
+Its claws can be used to hold items, but it can only use items as though it had a single hand.

 **Nimble Flight**: While flying, the hrafine adds its [Rflx] bonus to its defense against all attacks made at a range of 5 yards or greater.

-**Magical Resistance**: Anytime you would perform a save against a magical effect, you add half of your level to your attribute.
+**Magical Resistance**: Anytime you would perform a save against a magical effect, you add half of your level to your attribute bonus.

 **Dire Form**: As a full round action you may transform into your Dire form.
 While in the dire form, you are affected by the following
  • +1 [Body]